PowerRabbit/triangle-type/README.md

 2. Run 'npm install' (tested on Node v9.9.0)
 3. Run 'npm start'.
 4. If the browser will not be open automatically, go to 'http://localhost:3000'.
-5. To run test, use 'npm test'.
+5. To run tests, use 'npm test'.
 ## What can be improved
  - Put text messages into constants.
- - Improve visual indication of wrong inputs.
+ - Improve the visual indication of wrong inputs.

 ## Additional
 This project was bootstrapped with Create React App - [https://github.com/facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app).